StevenJossueAchig/Predictor_ECU_Pico_y_Placa_Quito/README.md

 * [holidays](https://pypi.org/project/holidays/)

 If you wish to use the [abstract Public Holidays API](https://www.abstractapi.com/holidays-api), save the API key in the enviroment variable HOLIDAYS_API_KEY.
+Note that this API excludes the rules of [Reform Law to the LOSEP (in force since December 21, 2016 /R.O # 906)](https://biblioteca.defensoria.gob.ec/bitstream/37000/1683/1/LEY%20ORG%C3%81NICA%20REFORMATORIA%20A%20LA%20LEY%20ORG%C3%81NICA%20DEL%20SERVICIO%20P%C3%9ABLICO%20Y%20AL%20C%C3%93DIGO%20DEL%20TRABAJO.pdf) related to the Holidays in Ecuador.
+Nevertheless, the offline mode of the “Pico y Placa” predictor considers all rules of the law mentioned above.

 ## Usage